MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 ---
-title: Microsoft Store Policies
+title: Microsoft Store Policies version 7.18
-description: Products on the Store must meet our certification standards, offer customers a truly useful and engaging experience, and provide a good fit for the Store. ms.date: 08/13/2024 ms.topic: article
+description: Products on the Store must meet our certification standards, offer customers a truly useful and engaging experience, and provide a good fit for the Store. ms.date: 09/09/2024 ms.topic: article
 keywords: store policies agreement ms.localizationpriority: high